Traackr/chuck-node/README.md

       "test": "NODE_PATH=./app/controllers NODE_ENV=test mocha"
       }

-So to run the app simply use `npm start` and it will run on port 3000 by default
+So to run the app simply use `npm start` (or `npm run-script startWin` in Windows) and it will run on port 3000 by default

 ## Getting Started On Your App